Diabetes 101 classes are canceled until further notice.

 Uncontrolled, diabetes can cause blindness, nerve damage, kidney disease and other health problems.

 “The sooner you find out if you have diabetes, the sooner you can start making healthy changes that will benefit you now and in the future,” Keiser continued.

 People with diabetes are encouraged to participate in GCHD’s free support group, Diabetes 101.
-The group meets the second Wednesday of every month from noon to 1 p.m. in the Texas City WIC classroom, located in the Mid-County Annex.
-To register for Diabetes 101 or learn about free blood glucose screenings, call GCHD Community Health Services at 409-938-2292 or email email@example.com.
+The group meets every Wednesday of every month 3-4:30 p.m. in the Texas City WIC classroom, located in the Mid-County Annex.
+To register for Diabetes 101 or learn about free blood glucose screenings, call GCHD Community Health Services at 409-938-2293 or email email@example.com.